Three invariants of strange attractors derived through hypergeometric entropy: Discussion: Hypergeometric structure behind chaos

 \section{Discussion: Hypergeometric structure behind chaos}

 The simulation results presented in the previous section provide evidence that the extended correlation integral (\ref{M_m}) can be closely approximated by Kummer's confluent hypergeometric function of the form (\ref{M:est}).
+However, it remains unclear how one can justify the use of Kummer's function from a theoretical viewpoint beyond intuition.
+In this section, we explain the rationale of Kummer's function being natural, albeit without mathematically rigorous proof.
+In so doing, we present a conjecture on the PDF of the distance between the reconstruction vectors ($r_{ij}= \|\bX_{i}-\bX_{j}\|$), evaluated by the underlying probability measure.

-Also, notice that Kummer's function is the moment-generating function of a beta distribution.
-These observations together suggest that the PDF of the distance between the reconstruction vectors ($r_{ij}= \|\bX_{i}-\bX_{j}\|$), evaluated by the underlying probability measure, is closely related to beta distribution functions.
-Given that, we conjecture that the PDF of $r_{ij}$ in the $m$-dimensional embedding space can be described by a superposition of incomplete beta distributions,
+A key fact here is that Kummer's function is the moment-generating function of a beta distribution.
+This fact and the above-observed accurate simulation results suggest that the PDF of $r_{ij}$ is closely related to beta distribution functions.
+We conjecture that the PDF of $r_{ij}$ in the $m$-dimensional embedding space can be described by a superposition of incomplete beta distributions,

 Here, $\mathscr{S}$ denotes the set of labels attached to each incomplete beta distribution, $w(s)\in [0,1]$ is the weight function satisfying $\int_{s\in\mathscr{S}}w(s)\dd s=1$, and

 with parameters $\al(s)>0$, $\be_{m}(s)>0$ and $\xi(s)\in (0,1]$.
 If $\xi=1$, this PDF reduces to that of the standard beta distribution with shape parameters $\al(s)$ and $\be_{m}(s)$.
 If $\mathscr{S}$ is a discrete set composed of elements $\{s_{k}\}_{k=1,\,2,\,\dots}$, the weight function is given by a weighted sum of Dirac delta functions, $w(s)=\sum_{k}w_{k}\delta(s-s_{k})$ with $w_{k}\in [0,1]$, $\sum_{k}w_{k}=1$.
 Then, the extended correlation integral (\ref{M_m}) is computed as